CALL FOR CANDIDATES – Dear Pathways Members and Partners,

 Janice was first introduced to the Pathways eight years ago when looking for help for her ill sister.
 “Through the Family to Family course I gained the knowledge, understanding, and strength to change the downward trajectory of events,” Janice says.
 “The darkest days are behind us now .
 Our lives have improved and my sister’s life was saved.”
 An architect by profession, she enjoys the creativity, complexities, and teamwork, and delivering successful results.

-As a semi retired Chartered Professional Accountant (CPA, CGA) with over 25 years of progressive Accounting, Controller and Financial Management experience mostly in the residential and commercial real estate sectors, I am always looking for ways to give back to my community.
-I have recently stepped back after volunteering with the Easter Seals 24 Hour relay for over 20 years as a fundraiser and as a team captain and now look forward to contributing to the Pathways as a board member and treasure
+As a semi retired Chartered Professional Accountant (CPA, CGA) with over 25 years of progressive Accounting, Controller and Financial Management experience mostly in the residential and commercial real estate sectors.
+He has recently stepped back after volunteering with the Easter Seals 24 Hour relay for over 20 years as a fundraiser and as a team captain and now look forward to contributing to the Pathways as a board member and treasure

 Kimberly, along with her husband, enrolled in the Family to Family course in the fall of 2014.
 Kimberly went on to teach the Family to Family course In Port Coquitlam, in the spring and fall of 2015 and continues to teach.
 She is an advocate for better support to both people dealing with mental illness and their families.
 She joined the Pathways board in 2016 “as a way of giving back and helping others that are facing the challenges of mental illness within a family.”